-Among his detractors is independent researcher and expert metal detector operator Brad Posey, who first met Mastriano when both men lived in Germany.
+Among Mastriano’s detractors is independent researcher and expert metal detector operator Brad Posey, who first met Mastriano when both men lived in Germany.

-Posey had spent about three days helping Mastriano survey the French site, but the artifacts he found and the practices he observed convinced him that Nolan’s site was far more likely to be correct.
+Posey had spent about three days helping Mastriano survey the French site, but the artifacts he found and the practices he observed convinced him that the other site was far more likely to be correct.

 “When I went into this, I honestly thought that he’s really found the spot,” Posey said.
 “After one day with him up there I knew, this is not the right spot.”

 The story published March 20, 2021, was updated March 23, 2021, to clarify which team Posey thought had the correct site.